 Give Testimonials – Give others proof first!
 Don’t wait for others to give you one.
 Be genuine, don’t just give them for giving them.
 Give testimonials or reviews to your mentors.

-Engage, Engage and Engage – I can’t say that one enough.
-Answer people’s questions on the social networks and on your blog.
+Engage, Engage, and Engage – I can’t say that enough.
+Answer people’s questions on social networks and on your blog.
 Respond to every comment.
 Help people with their problems and questions.

 Keep your eyes and ears open – Listen on the web.
 Use a social listening tool to know what others are saying about you or your brand online.

-I’d love to know more in the comments below on what you think social proof is!
+I’d love to know more in the comments below on what you think the social proof principle is.